-As part of our new content series, ‘Director 101’, we caught up with Gomez, director-extraordinaire and one of the latest recruits on the Gate roster.
-In this exclusive interview, we dive into the world of Gomez, exploring his inspirations, experience and the processes behind his incredible work.
+In this exclusive interview, we dive into the world of Gomez, director-extraordinaire and one of the latest recruits on the Gate roster.
+We explore his inspirations, experience and the processes behind his incredible work.

 TGF: What do you enjoy most about shooting for fashion brands?

 Gomez: I’ve always had a deep love for the fashion community as a whole and our generation within it.
 I also love having the opportunity to really understand a brand, their product and the creative process that produces the art, before I come up with the perfect idea.
 Fashion offers a great canvas for filmmakers to bring creative ideas to life and set the pace of the experience.